One of the best Places to Admire Oxford’s Skyline is from St. Mary’s Tower:

 On this visit to Oxford, the weather was kind to us and the blue skies and white clouds formed the perfect backdrop to Oxford’s skyline.
 With the stunning views it’s easy to forget the time but with more visitors coming up to the top it was time to squeeze our way back down the tower.

 The entrance to the tower is from the Gift Shop.
 Pay your £4.00 and you’ll be pointed to the way up.
 We were lucky as there was no queue when we arrived.
-However when we got back down, a huge queue had formed to go up this hugely popular tourist attraction.Your Turn: Do you have any advice you would like to share?
-What tips would you like to add?
-Please comment below.
+However when we got back down, a huge queue had formed to go up this hugely popular tourist attraction.If you think of anything I left out of this post, please feel free to put that on the comment.